Amsterdam/design-system/packages/react/documentation/coding-conventions.md

 ## Subcomponents

 Subcomponents (e.g. `Grid.Cell`) are kept in separate files (e.g. `GridCell.tsx`) and they have their own test files (e.g. `GridCell.test.tsx`).
 Subcomponents are imported in the main component file.
 We do not directly expose subcomponents to consumers, so a consumer can only import `Grid`, not `GridCell`.

+## Text for screen readers only

+Use the [VisuallyHidden component](https://amsterdam.github.io/design-system/?path=/docs/react_containers-visually-hidden--docs) or the `amsterdam-visually-hidden` utility class to hide text visually.

+Do not use `aria-label`.
+[This is often not translated by tools for automatic translation, and it is often forgotten when doing manual translation](https://adrianroselli.com/2019/11/aria-label-does-not-translate.html).